edwarddavis1/CharMem-LLM/personal_log/log.md

 ```

 -   This can then be parsed in python, and then this `current_page` number can be used to limit chunk selection to those with a page indicator less than the current page.

+## New Issues with page-aware RAG generations

+Now at the point where chunks are only allowed to be picked if they reference information on a page that the user has already read.

+**Currently implemented**: Embed the entire PDF on input.
+Run semantic search on entire book.
+Remove chunks which reference pages over the user position.

+-   **Problems caused**: In many cases the vast majority of chunks will be discarded, leaving us with few chunks to work with.

+### Example:

+-   _Location_: Page 74
+-   _Prompt_: Tell me what's happened so far
+-   _Response_: Here’s a summary of what’s happened so far based on the provided excerpts (pages 65–66)...

+It appears that only one or two chunks of information are provided as context for this question.